jllodra/cmod3/readme.md

 ## How does cmod3 work?

 cmod3 is entirely written in **Javascript**, works on node-webkit (nwjs) and uses libopenmpt compiled with emscripten plus closure-compiler.
 The user interface is based on bootstrap and angular is the framework of choice.
-Despite all that, and after a hard work, it performs really well.
+Despite all that, and after some hard work, it performs really well.

 ## Things yet to improve

-* Audio is decoded on the main thread, which is not ideal, it should be done on a background worker/thread and see if it performs better.
+* Audio is being decoded on the main thread, which is not ideal, it should be done on a background worker/thread and see if it performs better.
 * Settings are not saved yet.
 * Keyboard shortcuts would be great.
 * Play/Stop could be the same button.